Classroom Behavior Chart

 Think about It (yellow)~ This is a warning and a reminder to think about the choices that they are making.

-Teacher’s Choice (orange)~ We stress that when students are making good choices, they get to choose for themselves, what to do during free-time, and what to do during recess.
-When they don’t make good choices, the teacher makes the choices for them.
-Our goal is to encourage kids to take ownership and responsibility for their actions and to realize that they can choose to do better.
+Teacher’s Choice (orange)~ When students are making good choices, they get many opportunities to choose for themselves!
+When they don’t make good choices, I will make the choices for them until they're ready.
+My goal is to encourage kids to take ownership and responsibility for their actions and to realize that they are strong enough to choose to do better.

 Parent Contact (red)~ At this point, it’s time to talk to a family member about the day’s behavior so they are aware of what we struggled with that day and can help us make it better in the future!
 I will continue to make choices for the kiddo until they show they can make positive choices on their own.
 Even at this point, I stress to the kids that they have the ability to turn their day around and get back on track!